-LBL is relevant to anyone interested in ensuring that children aged 5 to 11 are receiving an education that prepares them for life: parents, home-schoolers, teachers and educationists.
-Although the context is England, the LBL approach is intended for uptake globally by those who have ears to hear and eyes to see.
+LBL is relevant to anyone interested in ensuring that children of all ages – from early child through to university and beyond – are receiving an education that prepares them for life: parents, home-schoolers, teachers and educationists.

 Parents can have a stake in LBL as they look for a better life for their children: